SaltyLeo/telepot/README.md

 This fork provides additional features that are missing in the last telepot update.

-- Bot API Methods: sendAnimation, sendDice, setMyCommands, getMyCommands
+- New Bot API Methods: sendAnimation, sendDice, setChatAdministratorCustomTitle, setChatPermissions, setMyCommands, getMyCommands
-- Content types: dice, poll
+- New Content types: dice, poll

 ### [Introduction »](http://telepot.readthedocs.io/en/latest/)